 When my son was diagnosed with a potentially life-threatening allergy as a 1-year-old, I was initially glad he didn’t have a peanut allergy.
 Who had heard of sesame allergy?
 How bad could that be?
 Sesame had much less awareness (and his peanut allergy was yet to come).
 Who knew that – on top of the grinding worry – so much of the world would become denied to us?

 Food writers try to describe the taste of sesame, but they always seem to fall short.
 Sesame is nutty, they say.
 But not really.
 It has a spectacular taste unto its own, one that adds spark and refinement to so many foods.
 Sesame harkens back to Ethiopia and is a central ingredient in many of the world’s great cuisines: Indian, Thai, Chinese, Middle Eastern.

 My son’s first birthday invitation came when he was kindergarten.
 It was to McDonald’s.
 Of course, sesame’s reach is firmly embedded in that American icon: the McDonald’s hamburger bun.
 He did not go to the party.

-We discovered the allergy on the last hour of a six-hour car ride from Calgary to Jasper.
-Our 1-year-old was fussing, I gave him a Sesame Snap to suck on.
+We discovered the allergy on the last hour of a six-hour car ride from Calgary to Jasper, Alberta.
+Our 1-year-old was fussing, I gave him a Sesame Snaps treat to suck on.
 You know how the story goes: his face became red and blotchy, then puffy, his eyes began to swell shut.
-When we checked in at the hotel, the receptionist took one look and said: “Do you need the number of the hospital?”
+At the hotel, the receptionist took one look and said: “Do you need the number of the hospital?”

 The joy of sesame is lost.
 When my husband buys sushi with sesame in error, we wait until the kids are in bed.
 We eat it in stony silence.
 There’s little joy to be had from sesame any more.
 Not in the house, not in a bed, not with a cat, not with a mouse, move over green eggs and ham.
 There will be no sesame, Sam I am.